Mortgage Advisers

 Expanding Perspectives | Presenting All Options

-Clients often come in with preconceived ideas about their mortgage needs.
+Clients often arrive with preconceived ideas about their mortgage needs.
 While research is commendable, your expertise should broaden their perspectives.
-Suggest alternative rate types or inform them about the advantages of a larger down payment if applicable.
-Your role is to guide them toward the best mortgage choice.
+If applicable, suggest alternative rate types or inform them about the advantages of a larger down payment.
+Your role is to guide them towards the best mortgage choice.

-Then comes the matter of laying out all available options.
-Many clients may come in with a preconceived notion of what they need.
-While it’s great that they’ve done some homework, your role is to broaden their perspective.
-Maybe they should have considered that certain rate types could be more suitable for their situation, or perhaps they need to be made aware of the benefits of providing a higher deposit if they can afford it.
-Be the expert and guide them.
+Next, lay out all available options.
+Many clients may come in with a set notion of what they need.
+While it’s great they’ve done some homework, your role is to expand their perspective.
+Certain rate types might be more suitable for their situation.
+Perhaps they need to understand the benefits of a higher deposit if they can afford it.
+Be the expert and guide them effectively.

-Lastly, consider your job done after the mortgage is complete.
-Keep up to date on your clients’ financial situations.
-Reach out for regular reviews to ensure that the mortgage still aligns with their needs and goals, and be prepared to suggest refinancing or other options if it doesn’t.
+Finally, consider your job ongoing even after the mortgage is complete.
+Keep up to date with your clients’ financial situations.
+Regularly reach out for reviews to ensure the mortgage aligns with their needs and goals.
+Be prepared to suggest refinancing or other options if it doesn’t.

 Ongoing Support and Review